terraform-google-modules/terraform-google-lb-http/examples/internal-lb-cloud-run/readme.md

-# HTTP Internal Regional Load Balancer Example
+# HTTP Internal Cross-Regional Load Balancer Example

 This example creates a simple application with below components.